Residency apartment – Only available from March through November.

 Reykjavík city bus stops in front of the house.
 (The nr 6 goes all the way downtown).

 The textile- and ceramic workshops are not included in residency fee but can be arranged please contact us for further information.

 The Icelandic Ceramic Society offers a ceramic workshop for rent at Korpúlfsstaðir.
 Please visit their website for further information: www.leirlist.com/korpa/info

 Next application deadline:

-Open call for SIM Residency applications will be open from 1st till 31st of January 2020 for period July-December 2020.
+Open call for SIM Residency applications are open now for period July-December 2020.

 A granted residency is from the second to the last day of the relevant month.

 Applicants can apply for a maximum of 3 months residency.

 Information on residency locations and fees can be found on our website. https://sim.is/seljavegur-residency/

 Once an application is submitted a panel of professional SÍM artists review the application shortly after the deadline.
 Applicants are notified of the committee´s decisions within 6-7 weeks of the deadline.